DoESLiverpool/covid19/README.md

      * BIZKAIA 5330
      * GIPUZKOA 3337

-    (Currently total of 477 printers
+    (Currently they have a total of 477 printers)

 ## References